stolostron/rhacm-docs/install/cluster_endpoints.md

 # Red Hat Advanced Cluster Management for Kubernetes endpoints

 An endpoint is a network destination address that is exposed by Kubernetes resources, such as services and ingresses.
-The following sections describe the available external and internal endpoints in an {{site.data.keyword.product_tm}} cluster.
+The following sections describe the available external and internal endpoints in an Red Hat Advanced Cluster Management for Kubernetes cluster.
 {:shortdesc}

 See the endpoints that are created in your Red Hat Advanced Cluster Management for Kubernetes cluster.